-13.4 Offline image reconstruction
+14.4 Offline image reconstruction

 The offline image reconstructionslsImageReconstruction is not part of the package anymore.
 The code is still available doing git clone git@git.psi.ch:sls\detectors\software/sls\image\reconstruction.git slsImageReconstruction.
-Checkout the developer branch if in a 3.1.X release or the v4.0.0 branch if in 4.0.X release of the slsDetector code.
+Checkout the developer branch if in a 3.1.X release, the v4.0.0 branch if in 4.0.X release, or the v4.1 branch if in 4.1.X release of the slsDetector code.